itinerantfoodie/itinerantfoodie.github.io/_drafts/nomadlife-thailand.md

 ## Internet Access

 Internet Access for me is a lifeblood to livelihood.
-It lets me work, do up my online presence in order to stand out (online presence is very important when freelancing).
+It lets me work, do up my online presence in order to stand out (online presence is very important when freelancing and networking).

-My preferred provider in Thailand is [AIS](http://www.ais.co.th/superwifi/en/) because it is available almost everywhere.
-And it costs 99 baht a month!
+My preferred provider in Thailand is [AIS](http://www.ais.co.th/superwifi/en/) for the Super Wifi because it is available almost everywhere.
+To activate, it costs 99 baht a month!
 I was using it at a cafe in Bangkok with AIS Super Wifi coverage too - that cafe had only 3 hours wifi, but then I switched to AIS and sat there all day (It's in a student area so there are other people doing it too).

-Fibre internet is relatively inexpensive in Thailand.
+Fibre internet is relatively inexpensive in Thailand - about 500 baht a month for a fiber connection.

 ## Food